-April is International Customer Loyalty Month, and what have you done to show your customers your appreciation for keeping you in business?
+What have you done recently to show your customers your appreciation for keeping you in business?

 Going out of your way each day to make a special phone call, send a specific email or just taking a few extra seconds to tell your customers you appreciate them goes a long way in changing the mindset of what customer service means to your organization.
 As this idea begins to spread within you, your team, and your organization, a new fire for customer service experiences will ignite and the result often is a greater level of customer loyalty between your customers and your organization.